quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter3/section2.md

 side.
 Now consider the case where Eve's measurement basis is different from Alice's.
 Eve will obtain the right bit with probability one half, which means that her information is zero.
-She now prepares a new state for Bob according to her measurement result, which is not equal to the one sent by Alice.
+She now prepares a new state for Bob according to her measurement result, which may not be equal to the one sent by Alice.
 Focus now on the cases where Bob's basis is the same as Alice's (after all, these are the only cases that are kept after the basis reconciliation process).
 Since Eve has prepared a "wrong" state, Bob will obtain the expected result with probability one